 Thank you for your support.

-The building is required to house our forthcoming new Shannon-class lifeboat which was funded in part with a station appeal for £250,000 in 2014-15 and also by the Civil Service charity The Lifeboat Fund with its 150th Anniversary Appeal.
-We are hugely grateful to everyone who has donated, fund-raised, helped and supported us both locally and across the UK and even further afield.
-Your contribution is appreciated and will help to save lives and keep our volunteeer crews safe in the years to come.
-Read more about the station appeal
+Our new Shannon lifeboat was funded in part with a station appeal for £250,000 in 2014-15 and also by the Civil Service charity The Lifeboat Fund with its 150th Anniversary Appeal.
+We are hugely grateful to everyone who has donated, fund-raised, helped and supported us both locally and across the UK and further afield.